Employee or Self-employed? How do lenders see you? Read our guide & use the employed or self-employed mortgage calculator to find out more

 This is the first snag.
 In the U.K there is no official definition of ‘self-employed ‘in law.
 HMRC provides an overview of the sort of criteria that may see you classed as self-employed, however, HMRC is only concerned with whether you are classed as self-employed for tax and National Insurance purposes.
 You can’t guarantee that a mortgage lender will view you in the same way.

 Who might be considered self-employed in the UK?

 There are some forms of employment that are more easily identified as self-employed.
 If you are a sole trader, working on a freelance basis or working as a contractor the chances are a mortgage lender will consider your application as that of a self-employed person.

 A common way of assessing whether you are self-employed, and often how mortgage lenders calculate whether you’re self-employed, has been to look at how you pay tax.
 Essentially if you are responsible for your own tax and National Insurance payment, rather than payed via PAYE, you can be pretty sure that you will be considered to be self-employed.
 However, this is not the full picture.

 Why are Company Directors different?

 If you’re the director of a limited company you may receive some income via PAYE, i.e. you are paid as an employee of the company you also fully or partially own.
 You could think this means you would be seen as an employee by mortgage lenders.

-However, in general if you own more than 20% to 25% of the business, lenders will view you as self-employed.
+However, in general if you own more than 20% to 25% of the business, lenders will view you as self-employed when applying for a mortgage.
 They will accept your payslips as proof of your gross income from the company but depending on the lender they may also take into account retained profits and income from dividends.
 It is important that you speak to a broker who understands how lenders are likely to class you, and what income they will consider.

 What about multiple income streams?